pypeit/PypeIt/doc/cookbook.rst

 As the code runs, when a new calibration is generated the default is to write it to disk as a :doc:`masters` file.
-And for some of these, additional files are written to the :ref:`cookbook-qa` folder.
+And for some of these, additional files are written to the :ref:`cookbook-qa` folder for inspection.

-We encourage you to inspect them as they come.
+We encourage you to inspect these calibration outputs as they come.

 MasterFrames
 ------------